Marco's Pizza

+As of July 2024, Marco's has opened over 1000 stores in the United States (including Puerto Rico), as well as in the Bahamas, India and Mexico.
+In recent years, Marco's has been expanding, with its 1000th store opening in Kissimmee, Florida on October 21, 2020.

 History

 Founding

 Born in Sulmona, Italy, Pasquale "Pat" Giammarco is the founder of Marco's Pizza.
 Giammarco moved to the United States from the Abruzzo region of Italy when he was nine years old and grew up in Dearborn, Michigan, where he worked in his family's pizzeria.
 He and his father made the sauce recipe that is used in Marco's Pizza locations.

 Modern history

 In 2002, restaurant industry expert Jack Butorac was asked to analyze three restaurant concepts as potential growth opportunities, including Marco's Pizza.
-He traveled through Ohio and stopped at five Marco's Pizza stores in different cities along his route.
-He found different exteriors and inconsistent branding, but pizza that was the same at each location.
-"It was delicious," he told the New York Times in a 2014 interview.
-A veteran of large franchise operations, he saw the possibilities in this regional brand.
-"What [Giammarco] didn't have was how to brand it and differentiate it from other brands out there," Butorac told Pizza Marketplace in an interview.
+He traveled through Ohio and stopped at five Marco's Pizza stores in different cities.
+He found different exteriors and inconsistent branding, but found that the quality of the pizza was the same at each location.
+Butorac saw the possibilities in the regional brand.

 Butorac began working as a consultant with Giammarco and soon began negotiations to purchase the franchising rights to Marco's Pizza.
-He assumed leadership of the company in January 2004 with a vision to take Marco's Pizza national.
+He assumed leadership of the company in January 2004 with the intent to take Marco's Pizza national.

 In 2005, nationwide expansion began.
 Marco's experienced rapid expansion under Butorac's leadership.
 Since he has owned the company, it has more than doubled in size and expanded to over 35 states, Puerto Rico, the Bahamas, and India.
-Butorac was presented with the prestigious Golden Chain award, a lifetime-achievement award in the restaurant business, by Restaurant News in July 2017.
+Butorac was presented with the Golden Chain award by Restaurant News in July 2017.

 Marco's Pizza and its president, Bryon Stephens, were featured on the January 29, 2016, episode of the CBS television program Undercover Boss.

-The episode won its time slot in the TV ratings with 7.3 million viewers.
+In the first half of 2025, Marco's Pizza, opened 41 new stores.